 Whether you’re suffering from a common cold, seasonal allergies or a more serious illness, such as pneumonia or bronchitis, the need for immediate and long-lasting cough suppression is immense.
 Unfortunately, many over-the-counter cough syrup medications are filled with a myriad of synthetic chemicals, which makes it an unappealing option for those wishing to minimize their exposure to these harsh compounds.
-However, what if you were to discover one of the most potent cough suppressant and anti-inflammatory compounds is found in your backyard?
+However, what if you were to discover one of the most potent cough suppressants and anti-inflammatory compounds is found in your backyard?

 Pine needle cough syrup has quickly moved from the underbelly of natural remedies into the mainstream spotlight due to its potency in alleviating symptoms associated with post nasal drip and respiratory illnesses.
 The most impressive part?
 This medicine utilizes 100% natural and cheap and/or free ingredients, which makes it an ideal choice for those seeking to minimize their exposure to synthetic chemicals or when access to pharmaceuticals is unavailable, such as during a natural disaster or camping trip.

 The potency of pine needle cough syrup is only matched by its simplicity.
 To make this homemade medicine, all you need is:

-- ¼ cup of chopped and washed pine needles (specifically from the Eastern White Pine)
+- ¼ cup of chopped and washed pine needles (specifically from the Eastern White Pine).
+Be sure you are able to identify pine species that are safe to consume, as some species can be toxic.

 - ½ cup of filtered water